SUNY Broome DENTAL HYGIENE CLINIC INFORMATION

 All clinical activities occur under the supervision of a licensed dentist.
 However, this should not be interpreted as diagnosis of the oral conditions present in your mouth.
 The dental hygienist, by law, is not allowed to diagnose.
 You must still return to your dentist for your regular dental check-up.

-PLEASE NOTE: The BCC Dental Hygiene Clinic has no provisions for child care.
+PLEASE NOTE: The SUNY Broome Dental Hygiene Clinic has no provisions for child care.
 Children are not allowed to sit with parent/patient in the clinic during the appointment, so please make arrangements for child care.

 The Broome Community College Dental Hygiene Clinic is committed to the safety of all its patients, students, faculty, and staff.
 In the process of treating patients, the potential exists for transmission of blood borne pathogens as well as other diseases.
 All faculty, staff, and students in the Department are trained annually with methods to reduce the risk of disease transmission.
 The Clinic maintains the highest infection control standards to minimize the risk of any disease transmission.
 It is safe for you to be treated in our clinic.

-All patients, regardless of their HIV,HBV, or HCV status will be provided services at the BCC Dental Hygiene Clinic.
+All patients, regardless of their HIV,HBV, or HCV status will be provided services at the SUNY Broome Dental Hygiene Clinic.
 Standard Precautions as set by regulatory agencies will be employed in order to reduce exposure from patient to student, student to patient, and patient to patient.

 Dental x-rays are a useful diagnostic tool when detecting dental disease not visible during a regular exam.
 How often x-rays should be taken depends on your age group and rick for dental disease.